jdtsmith/kind-icon/README.md

 - `kind-icon-default-face`: A face from which the icon background color will be taken and blended with the `:face` foreground color in the mapping table to create a custom background color.
 If not set, the frame default background color will be used for this purpose.
 Similarly, the foreground color for this face, if set, will be used if a `:face` foreground is missing from the mapping.

 - `kind-icon-blend-background`: If non-nil, computes a blend between a nominal background color (from either the background property of `kind-icon-default-face`, if set, or frame background color) and the foreground :face.
-If `kind-icon-blend-background` is nil, the background is taken from the :face background, `kind-icon-default-face`, or frame background-color.
+If `kind-icon-blend-background` is nil, the background is taken from the :face background, `kind-icon-default-face`, transparent by default.

 - `kind-icon-blend-frac`: The fractional blend between custom badge `:face` foreground and background (see above) color to use as a custom background for each badge.
 A value of 0.0 simply replicates the background color.
 Values should likely stay below 0.3 or so.